bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![McMaster Carr Blind Rivet for Soft Material](/images/Car/Rivet.png)

 ### Door and Window Seals

+After acquiring the car, I noticed the door seals had completely rotted away.
+Inexplicably, the window seals for the back glass were completely intact, and in great condition.
+From a few forums, I found these were the same seal but could not find a reference to the part number of the seal that had not linkrotted away.
+The only solution to this problem is to take measurements of the rear window seal and find something similar for the door seals.

 [A reasonable facsimile of the original door seals are available in the UK](https://www.sealsdirect.co.uk/shopping.asp?intDepartmentId=68#126)